vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-enterprise-grade-software-defined-storage.md

        Can I increase capacity elastically ?
        Distribute data across nodes for performance ?
+       Will performace scale with size of cluster ?
        Can I control the number of copies of data retained ?

 ### Additional Needs for an Enterprise